project-oak/oak/docs/oak_functions_abi.md

 ### `write_log_message(buf_ptr: i32, buf_len: i32) : i32`

-The Oak Functions WebAssembly module invokes `write_log_message` to write a log message to the log message buffer at address `buf_ptr` with the corresponding number of bytes `buf_len`.
-The Oak Functions runtime reads the log message from the Oak Functions WebAssembly module's memory.
+The Oak Functions WebAssembly module invokes `write_log_message` to write a log message to the log message buffer.
+The Oak Functions runtime reads the log message from the log message buffer at address `buf_ptr` with the corresponding number of bytes `buf_len` from the Oak Functions WebAssembly module's memory.
 The Oak Functions runtime returns an [`OakStatus`](https://github.com/project-oak/oak/blob/main/oak_functions/proto/abi.proto).

 The Oak Functions runtime attempts to interpret the bytes in the log message